sergeyo/ViennaNET.Example/Readme.md

-Test service made with ViennaNET framework.
+A test service based on ViennaNET framework.

+ViennaNET is a framework made in RaiffeisenBank and published in github: https://github.com/Raiffeisen-DGTL/ViennaNET